Sbussiso/InboxAI/README.md

   when you first log in the first email display will be empty, Just press next and then back to view it and all others.
 This will be resolved in a future update.

+# Reporting bugs/problems/feedback
+Any and all feedback is apreciated. by all means email me about anything project related at inboxAI@proton.me or sbussiso_dev@protonmail.com

 # License